 Faculty and graduate students from Concordia's Department of Education and the Department of Creative Arts Therapies have conducted research into the efficacy of the creative arts therapies offered to participants.
 We have also designed and researched assessment tools to measure the initial status of participants and their progress over time.
 A three-year grant from the Social Sciences and Humanities Research Council (SSHRC) was awarded to the Centre to develop assessments in the creative arts therapies.
 The results from this research have been presented internationally, and spurred the creation of a textbook, Assessment in the Creative Arts Therapies, published in 2009.

 Volunteer opportunities are provided for students and members of the Montreal community wishing to gain experience working with adults with developmental disabilities.

 We welcome collaboration with researchers from other departments within Concordia University as well as researchers from other institutions.
 To discuss possibilities, please contact Miranda D’Amico at email@example.com and Stephen Snow at firstname.lastname@example.org

 The Centre continues to expand the use of the creative arts therapies for use with different populations with specific clinical needs.
-This year we plan to undertake follow-up studies on the efficacy of social skill development through the use of drama therapy for preadolescents with Asperger’s or high-functioning autism.
+This year, we plan to continue developing the use of the ethnodrama research method to look at how mental health impacts people with developmental disabiliites, as well working on an exciting collaboration with McGill and the Perform Centre to learn about the cognitive and motor effect of dance/movement therapy for people with Parkinson's disease.
 We plan to further expand our work with children on the autism spectrum in the future.